 Preventing Animal Disease

-Preventative measures range from keeping pens, water, and feed clean, to minimizing pests with predator flies.
+Preventative measures range such as keeping pens, water, and feed clean.
 We also practice low stress handling techniques that help keep the cattle as calm and comfortable as possible.
 We take classes on it and have our employees trained by experts in the field.
 These low stress handling techniques range from using only cowboys on horseback to check the cattle each day, to attending seminars on “reading” cattle so that we read their body language to tell us how they are feeling.

 The cattle at Post 5 Cattle Co. are managed and cared for by us personally and the help of just a few employees.
 Our daily goal is to do the right thing for the animals, our customers and everyone who eats beef.
 We are passionate about raising beef cattle and it’s our goal that it is apparent in our operations and the product 100 percent of the time.